Sparkford: Motor museum

 The Haynes International Motor Museum has over 340 cars and bikes and is continually growing.
 It is often used as a start/finish point for car and motorbike rallies.

 Local businesses

 Sparkford is still a centre for milk distribution.
 There is a well known sawmill which makes sheds and many other things.
-There is a caravan and camping park, Long Hazel Park, which is a convenient base to visit Somerset, as well as being a place from which to explore local attractions such as Cadbury Castle, and the Fleet Air Arm Museum, and nearby villages including Castle Cary and Bruton.
+There is a caravan and camping park, Long Hazel Park, which is a convenient base to visit Somerset, as well as being a place from which to explore local attractions such as Cadbury Castle, and the Fleet Air Arm Museum, and nearby towns including Castle Cary and Bruton.
 Long Hazel Park was established on the same ground as the Sparkford Vale Co-Operative Dairy immediately after WW2 and used as urgent post-war housing.

 At one time Sparkford had three garages, but one has since been demolished after the bypass was built.
-Wakes Garage was the centre for a bus company for many years, but the site has now been redeveloped as a filling station and McDonald's.
-What was the well known "Frying Pan" cafe also had a filling station but was redeveloped as a Happy Eater and filling station after a fire destroyed the cafe.
+Wakes Garage was the centre for a bus company for many years.

-Sparkford was formerly the site of a weekly cattle market, which was held behind the inn.
-Associated with this there were several activities opposite the inn, including a bank.
-However the market and businesses have now gone, except that a storage company is now behind the houses which have been built on the site of the businesses.